vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/12_ABSTRACT_DEITIES_AND_SONDERGTTER/5_Deified_States_or_Conditions.md

 [Part II

 the house, Kaśyapa, Anumati, these offerings being made in the fire; in the water-pot offerings are made to Parjanya, the waters, and earth; to Dhātṛ and Vidhatṛ at the doorposts, and further offerings are prescribed for the deities of the quarters, Vāyu, Brahman, the atmosphere, the sun, the Viśve Devās and all beings, Usas, and the lord of beings.
-At the harnessing of the plough we find offerings made to Indra, Parjanya, the Aśvins, the Maruts, Udala-kaśyapa, Svātikāri-perhaps Sphātiṁkārī, 'she who gives abun- dance '-Sītā, and Anumati.
+At the harnessing of the plough we find offerings made to Indra, Parjanya, the Aśvins, the Maruts, Udala-kaśyapa, Svātikāri-perhaps Sphātiṁkārī, 'she who gives abundance '-Sītā, and Anumati.
 The Yava, barley, is invoked to ward off enemies, possibly an idea evoked by the apparent connexion of the word with the root yu.1

 5

 3

-We hear also in the Kauśika Sūtra 2 of an enumeration such as Agni, Brahman, Udañkya, Śūlvāṇa, Śatrumjaya, Kṣātrāṇa, Mārtyamjaya, Mārty- ava, Aghora, Takṣaka, Vaiśãleya, Hāhāhūhū, &c.
+We hear also in the Kauśika Sūtra 2 of an enumeration such as Agni, Brahman, Udañkya, Śūlvāṇa, Śatrumjaya, Kṣātrāṇa, Mārtyamjaya, Mārtyava, Aghora, Takṣaka, Vaiśãleya, Hāhāhūhū, &c.
 Of these some have obviously reality of some kind or another: Takṣaka is a famous snake, and Hāhāhūhū seem to be two Gandharvas.
 We learn also of goddesses who weave, spin, spread out, and draw the threads of a garment, of night walkers and day walkers,a of divine hosts and hosts not divine; in the funeral ritual * Khyātṛ, Apākhyātṛ, Abhilālapant, and Apalālapant are addressed; and the list of some more or less abstract figures which are addressed as in some degree sacred might be considerably lengthened both from Vedic times and later on, such as the Ghoṣiṇi, who guards the cattle at pasture, or Dhanvantari, who in the epic becomes the physician of the gods, and who is possibly 1o an old cloud deity, whose boat is the cloud island'.

 +